dyne/reflow-dpp-demo/README.md

 # Reflow-dpp-demo

 Here you have 2 APIs
-* the API */create-dpp-demo* produces a Digital Product Passport from Reflow OS object, showcased at https://dyne.github.io/reflow-dpp-demo
+* the API */create-dpp-demo* queries ReflowOS and produces a Digital Product Passport for and object, showcased at https://dyne.github.io/reflow-dpp-demo
 * the API */reflow-print-data* queries ReflowOS for an id and returns an object

+The APIs in ReflowOS are documented here: https://github.com/dyne/bonfire_api_json

 # Intro